Paroxysmisch/genome-assembly/dissertation/main.typ

 $ bold(dash(K)) = (C dash(B), C dash(A) dash(B), ..., C dash(A)^k dash(B), ...) #h(5em) y = x star bold(dash(K)) $
 // $ y = x star bold(dash(K)) $

-Since @s4 models have fixed parameters with respect to the inputs, they cannot perform content-based reasoning, essential for language, or genome modelling tasks.
-To address this, Mamba extends the S4 formulation by incorporating _selectivity_---the ability to select data in an input-dependent manner, helping filter out irrelevant data, and keep relevant information indefinitely, by making the parameters functions of the input.
+Since @s4 models have fixed parameters with respect to the inputs, they cannot perform content-based reasoning, which is essential for language, or genome modelling tasks.
+To address this, Mamba extends the S4 formulation by incorporating _selectivity_---the ability to select data in an input-dependent manner---helping filter out irrelevant data, and keep relevant information indefinitely, by making the parameters functions of the input.
 However, this breaks the time- and input-invariance (@lit) that allows fast convolution-based calculation.
-This is compensated for by replacing the convolution with a scan/prefix sum operation (@fig:recurrent and @fig:parallel_scan show how the scan/prefix sum algorithm produces the same result as recurrence).
+To compensate, convolution is replaced with a scan/prefix sum operation (@fig:recurrent and @fig:parallel_scan show how the scan/prefix sum algorithm produces the same result as recurrence).

-The ability to select data in an input-dependent manner, along with the scan/prefix sum in-place of convolution, together results in the Mamba _Selective_ State Space Model (henceforth referred to simply as Mamba) (@fig:mamba_official shows the Mamba diagram from the original paper).
+Selecting data in an input-dependent manner, combined with the scan/prefix sum algorithm, results in the Mamba _Selective_ State Space Model (@fig:mamba_official).

 #place(top + center)[#subpar.grid(
   columns: (1fr, 1fr),
   gutter: 0em,
   show-sub-caption: sub-caption-styling,
-  figure(image("graphics/recurrent.svg", height: 5cm, fit: "contain"), caption: [Recurrent formulation for generating #linebreak() @s4 hidden states]), <fig:recurrent>, figure(image("graphics/parallel_scan.svg", height: 6.5cm, fit: "contain"), caption: [Scan/Prefix sum formulation]), <fig:parallel_scan>,
+  figure(image("graphics/recurrent.svg", height: 4.5cm, fit: "contain"), caption: [Recurrent formulation for generating #linebreak() @s4 hidden states]), <fig:recurrent>, figure(image("graphics/parallel_scan.svg", height: 6.5cm, fit: "contain"), caption: [Scan/Prefix sum formulation]), <fig:parallel_scan>,
-  caption: [Illustration of how the scan/prefix sum algorithm produces the same result as the recurrent (sequential) formulation in generating the @s4 hidden states in parallel.
-Note that, for example, $x_3$'s calculation begins before $x_2$ has been fully calculated.]
+  caption: [Illustration of how the scan/prefix sum algorithm (b) produces the same result as the recurrent (sequential) formulation (a) in generating the @s4 hidden states in parallel.
+Note that, for example, $x_3$'s calculation begins before $x_2$ has been fully calculated in (b).]
 )]
+#v(-0.5em)

-#figure(image("graphics/mamba_official.png", height: 3.7cm), caption: [Mamba's selection mechanism in #text(fill:blue.darken(50%))[blue] alters parameters in an input-dependent manner.]) <fig:mamba_official>
+#figure(image("graphics/mamba_official.png", height: 3.5cm), caption: [Mamba's selection mechanism in #text(fill:blue.darken(50%))[blue] alters parameters in an input-dependent manner.
+Diagram from @mamba.]) <fig:mamba_official>

 // Even the reference human genome has 100s of assembly gaps that are 100s of Mb (megabases) of highly repetitive or recently duplicated sequences.